 1. Is hand sucking always a baby hunger cue?

-2. What if I am not sure if it is a hunger cue?
+2. What should I do if I am not sure if it is a hunger cue?

 If your baby has regularly been nursing yet seems fussy, check for other problems such as discomfort from gas, colic, or tummy ache.
-If your baby is crying relentlessly and refusing to suck, consult your doctor urgently.
+If your baby cries relentlessly and refuses to breastfeed, consult your doctor urgently.

 3. Why does my baby show hunger cues shortly after feeding?